Texlaxing

 👍🏽 Manageability

-Believe it or not, one of the benefits of texlaxing or texturizing 4b hair is that it makes it much easier to manage.
-I, as a texturized individual, can attest to this.
-Styling time is cut in half using the best relaxer for texturizing.
+Believe it or not, one of the benefits of texlaxing or texturizing 4b hair is that it makes hair significantly easier to manage compared to full virgin hair.

 👍🏽 Healthy hair